chfm/chfm.github.io/content/celebrations.md

 permalink: /celebrations.html
 ---
 # Celebration Committee Recommendations
-Approved by Ministry and Worship, September, 2019
+Approved by Ministry and Worship, September 2019

 ## Welcoming Babies/Children
 Care and Counsel will invite families who have a new member (by birth or